Xia-code/flexmm/README.md

 FlexMM deliberately does **not** prescribe a model architecture or training loop.
 You keep control of model construction, optimization, early stopping, and logging, while FlexMM handles the repetitive and error-prone experiment setup around them.

 ---
-## Project Status
+## 🚧 Project Status

-⚠️ **FlexMM is currently under active development.**
+FlexMM is currently under active development and is considered an early-stage project.

-Although the core functionality has been tested, the library is still in an early stage and may contain bugs or API changes.
+Although the library has been tested on several research projects and many parts have been refined with the assistance of ChatGPT, bugs, edge cases, or API changes may still exist.
+The correctness of all functions cannot be guaranteed.

+Please verify the behavior before using FlexMM in production or other critical applications.

-Bug reports, issues, and suggestions are highly appreciated.
-The project will continue to be improved based on user feedback.
+Bug reports, feature requests, and pull requests are always welcome.
+The project will continue to be actively maintained and improved.

 ---
 ## Why FlexMM?